tatuylonen/wiktextract/README.md

 will have the key ``redirect``, which will contain the name of the word the entry redirects to.
 The key ``word`` contains the word/term that contains the redirect.
 Redirect entries do not have ``pos`` or any of the other fields.
+Redirects also are not associated with any language, so all redirects are always returned regardless of the captured languages (if extracting redirects has been requested).

 ## Format of the extracted word entries